 The engine can overheat after it has been running a while causing your Spartan mower to die.
 One of the items that can cause overheating is plugged engine cooling fins.

-The fins need to be kept clean and free of debris so it can efficiently push air around the engine block and cylinder head to keep it cool.
+The fins need to be kept clean and free of debris so they can efficiently dissipate heat from the engine block and cylinder head to keep it cool.
 Remove any dirt you find on your cooling fins and replace any broken fins.

 When there isn’t enough engine oil to lubricate the internal engine components, friction among the parts will build creating heat in the crankcase.
 This excessive heat can begin burning oil and parts in your engine.